Supriyo314/MSc-Dissertation-Scalar-Leptoquark-SMEFT/Mass_Bound/README.md

 These plots demonstrate how different Yukawa structures shift the exclusion, with theory predictions crossing the ATLAS 95% CL curves at different mass ranges.
 ## Comparison
-We can clearly see that for the charge 5/3 in $y_{12}$, the lower mass bound is much higher than charge 2/3 in $y_{22}$.
-The possible estimation is beacause of the high sesitivty in electron chalorimeter, background effects are also mildly contributing in this electron production making high luminosity capared to expected line.
+We can clearly see that for the charge 5/3 in $y_{12}$, the lower mass bound is much lower than charge 2/3 in $y_{22}$.
+The possible estimation is beacause of the high sesitivty in electron chalorimeter, background effects are also mildly contributing in this electron production making high luminosity compared to expected line.